About Slipcovers Etc.

 Additionally, we are passionate about supporting local and Canadian-made products.
 As part of the growing movement to shop locally and prioritize "Made in Canada" goods, we encourage customers to consider sustainable home furnishings.
 Whether through slipcovers or upholstery, we believe in reusing materials and reducing environmental impact while supporting our local community.

-History of 55 Duke Street
+History of 41 Queen Street